-I am currently an Associate Professor of STEM Education — Mathematics Education.
+I am currently a Professor of STEM Education and Associate Dean in the College of Education.
 I came to University of Kentucky in August 2006 as an Assistant Professor of Middle/Secondary Mathematics Education.
 I moved to Lexington because of the job; I loved Lexington as a city and found there was lots to do in Kentucky.
-I married my husband, also a PhD in mathematics education, in 2008 and we had our daughter, Alexis, in 2011, our son Carter in 2013, and another son Riley in 2016.
-Our two dogs, Allie and Trinity, round out our family.
+I married my husband, also a PhD in mathematics education, in 2008 and we had our daughter, Alexis, in 2011, our son Carter in 2013, another son Riley in 2016, and a son Maddox in 2018.
+Our dog, Allie, rounds out our family.
 We enjoy any DIY project, spending time outdoors together, running and soccer, and camping and boating in the summertime.

 If you care about my historical background, read on!

-I finished my PhD in June 2006 at Texas A&M University in Curriculum and Instruction with emphases in Math Education and Educational Research.
+I finished my PhD in June 2006 at Texas A&M University in Curriculum and Instruction with emphases in Math Education.
 While at Texas A&M University, I worked with the Middle School Mathematics Project (MSMP) and research assistant to Dr. Gerald Kulm, Curtis D. Robert Professor of Mathematics Education.
 I moved to College Station, Texas, from Pittsburg, Kansas in August 2004.

 While teaching and running my last year at Pittsburg State University, I decided to get my PhD and chose Texas A&M University because of its collegiate atmosphere.